dbos-inc/dbos-demo-apps/python/empyrical_evidences/README.md

 ## Usage

-The application expose a simple frontend.
+The application exposes a simple frontend.
 Locally it default to `localhost:8000/`.
 This section documents the API usage.

 ### Uploading A Paper